jdmichaud/domos/rpi/README.md

 from your desktop to your raspberry-pi in order to test it.
 Use the script `mount.home` of the raspberry Docker container.

+# Controller operations

+The controller is the raspberry pi centralizing your home automation system.

+Here are the main components:
+* A receiver program, listening to the radio waves and posting REST request when receiving data from sensors.
+* A database with a REST API (Eve+MongiDB) to store the data
+* A Node.js web server to serve the web client